kristianmandrup/controll/README.md

 The `#commands` class macro can be used to create command methods that only take the initiator (in this case the controller) as argument.

 For how to implement the commands, see the `imperator` gem, or see the `oauth_assist` engine for a full example.
 There are now also nice macros available for creating command methods!
-The `Commander class extends `Imperator::Command::MethodFactory` making `#command_method` available-
+The `Commander class extends `Imperator::Command::MethodFactory` making `#command_method` and `#command_methods` available.

 We will implement this Notifier later when we know which notifications and errors we want to use/issue.